kingjaceo/Modeling_and_Simulation/Proposal.md

 # Proposal: Systems Models and Simulations
+**Descsription**
+This class will use systems design and simulation modeling to reinforce principles of object oriented design (eg, the SOLID principles).
+The course will also be an exploration of the features of dynamic systems, like stocks, flows, and feedback loops.
+The course will utilize the open source video game engine Godot to teach design principles and patterns and user interaction.
+The course will also survey statistical topics related to randomness, variance, and simulation, in particular output analysis and variance reduction.
+The course will project-based, with weekly projects for the first thirds of the course and a class project in the last third.
+The course will seek to simulate what it is like to work on a real development project, with students using git to push, pull, and merge code for large projects.

 _course topics:_
 * _the principles of systems design, fundamental features of systems (stocks, flows, and feedback loops), and analysis of many systems we encounter;_